KennethYoel/JottrDemo/README.md

 Now to read the API key and using it in the code as easy as possible, I've wrapped it in a computed property that will also give us the opportunity to perform some error handling.
 You'll find the code within Model/APIClient/OpenAIConnector.swift file and I've named it openAIKey.
-Don't need to worry too much about this step since the code has been written, but if you run into any problems or need to adjust the computed property that is where you'll find the Plist reader.
+Don't need to worry too much about this step since the code has been written, but if you run into any problems or need to adjust the computed property the location above is where you'll find the Plist reader.

 After all that just run the app and hopefully you'll be able to generate some exciting stories.